 - Dying Speeches & Bloody Murders: Crime Broadsides Collected by the Harvard Law School Library. http://broadsides.law.harvard.edu/

-- Exhibit Highlights (Daniel R. Coquillette Rare Book Room). http://www.bc.edu/schools/law/library/about/rarebook/exhibitions.html.
-Links to over 20 exhibits; see especially “Collectors on Collecting.”
+- Digital Exhibits (Daniel R. Coquillette Rare Book Room, Boston College). https://www.bc.edu/bc-web/schools/law/sites/current-students/library/special-collections/rare-book-room.html.
+Links to a number of exhibits; see especially “Collectors on Collecting.”

 Assignments from ABC for Book Collectors